Critical skills operator: MARSOC CSO creed

 My title is Marine, but it is my choice and my choice alone to be a Special Operations Marine.
 I will never forget the tremendous sacrifice and reputation of those who came before me.

 At all ranges, my fire will be accurate.
 With surprise, speed and violence of action, I will hunt enemies of my country and bring chaos to their doorstep.
 I will keep my body strong, my mind sharp and my kit ready at all times.

 Raider and Recon men forged the path I follow.
 With determination, dependability and teamwork, I will uphold the honor and the legacy passed down to me.
 I will do the right thing always and will let my actions speak for me.
 As a quiet professional, I will not bring shame upon myself or those with whom I serve.

 Spiritus Invictus, an unconquerable spirit, will be my goal.
 I will never quit, I will never surrender, I will never fail.
 I will adapt to the situation.
 I will gain and maintain the initiative.
 I will always go a little farther and carry more than my share.

 On any battlefield, at any point of the compass, I will excel.
 I will set the example for all others to emulate.
 At the tip of the spear, I will teach and prepare others to seek out, dismantle and destroy our common enemies.
 I will fight side by side with my partners and will be the first in and last out of any mission.

 Conquering all obstacles of mind, body and spirit, the honor and pride of serving in Special Operations will be my driving force.
 I will remain always faithful to my brothers and always forward in my service.

 CSO selection and training

 Screening

 Selection of personnel begins with a screening process designed to identify Marines for the right billet within MARSOC.
 Operational billets are open to males and females.
 Only those Marines wanting to serve as CSOs, as opposed to support, must attend Assessment and Selection (A&S); however, all Marines are screened to ensure that those joining MARSOC meet established prerequisites for duty within the command.
 Screening takes place in three stages: record screening, physical screening and a psychological and medical evaluation.
 Prior to A&S, candidates go through the Assessment and Selection Preparation and Orientation Course (ASPOC).

 Assessment and selection

-Once a Marine is qualified through the MARSOC recruiter's screening process, he will be assigned to the Assessment and Selection (A&S) Program.
+Once a Marine is qualified through the MARSOC recruiter's screening process, they will be assigned to the Assessment and Selection (A&S) Program.